 Can a relationship be formed solely based on the chemistry between two people?

-For most people, their life revolves around relationships but an overwhelming majority are not happy with the state of their relationships.
+For most people, their lives revolve around relationships but an overwhelming majority are not happy with the state of their relationships.
 What is a relationship?
 Is it a transaction of convenience?
 Of needs?
 Of desires?
 Or is it a bond?
 A bond of love, of chemistry between two people.
 Does a relationship come about because there is a bond or because there is a need?

 Does chemistry between two people fade after marriage?

 The fading or retaining of the chemistry between two people is entirely in your hands.
-Well, you and your partner’s.
+Well, yours and your partner’s.
 Read more here.